iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The new `@beta` API [Viewport.queryVisibleFeatures]($frontend) can be used to determine the set of [Feature]($common)s - typically, elements - that are currently visible in the viewport.
 The API offers a choice between two criteria that can be used to determine visibility:

-* The feature lit up at least one pixel on the screen.
+- The feature lit up at least one pixel on the screen.
 Pixels drawn behind other, transparent pixels are not included in this criterion.
 Pixel-based queries can be constrained to a sub-region of the viewport.
-* The feature is included in at least one [Tile]($frontend) currently being displayed by the viewport.
+- The feature is included in at least one [Tile]($frontend) currently being displayed by the viewport.
 By this criterion, if a [ClipVector]($geometry-core) is clipping the contents of the viewport, a feature contained in a tile that intersects the clip volume is considered visible even if the feature's geometry would be completely clipped out.

 ## Creating graphics

 The new [GraphicBuilderOptions]($frontend) makes it easier to create a [GraphicBuilder]($frontend) and enables some additional features.
 [DecorateContext.createGraphic]($frontend) and [RenderSystem.createGraphic]($frontend) have been added, superseding [DecorateContext.createGraphicBuilder]($frontend) and [RenderSystem.createGraphicBuilder]($frontend).
 Each accepts a GraphicBuilderOptions specifying only those aspects of the GraphicBuilder that the caller wishes to customize.
 In particular, the behavior of pickable decorations can be customized using [GraphicBuilderOptions.pickable]($frontend):

-* [PickableGraphicOptions.noHilite]($frontend) and [PickableGraphicOptions.noFlash]($frontend) can prevent pickable graphics from being flashed and/or hilited by tools.
+- [PickableGraphicOptions.noHilite]($frontend) and [PickableGraphicOptions.noFlash]($frontend) can prevent pickable graphics from being flashed and/or hilited by tools.
-* [PickableGraphicOptions.locateOnly]($frontend) allows a pickable graphic to be located by tools but not drawn to the screen.
+- [PickableGraphicOptions.locateOnly]($frontend) allows a pickable graphic to be located by tools but not drawn to the screen.

+## Map tile trees refactoring

+The map tile trees have been moved from [DisplayStyleState]($frontend) to [Viewport]($frontend).
+This enables the maps to be maintained correctly when viewports are synchronized.
+This will primarily not affect applications except calls to [ViewState.areAllTileTreesLoaded]($frontend) should replaced with [Viewport.areAllTileTreesLoaded]($frontend) if the map tile trees should be tested.

 ## Presentation changes